fable-compiler/fable-compiler.github.io/blog/Development-For-Haiti.md

   | WelcomePage
 ```

-The documentary part is split into 2 sections which are :
+The documentary part is split into 2 sections which are:

 1. [Jalousie](http://www.casquenoir.com/#jalousie)
 2. [Montreal](http://www.casquenoir.com/#montreal)

 Since each section uses the same layout I decided I would create reusable components such as video embeds: